axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-tolstoy.markdown

   <p id="_signature">Leo Tolstoy, <em>The Slavery of Our Times</em></p>
  </div>
  <p>This is Fiat ownership.</p>
- <p>In the Radical system everybody who contributes to a company is a co-owner of that company.</p>
+ <p>In the Radical system everybody who contributes to a company is a co-owner of that company determined by their RADs.</p>